RescueTap-App/RescueTap_FE/rescueadmin/note.md

-print the QRcode from the Admin side - The QR code
+print/encrypt the QRcode from the Admin side - The QR code from the admin is what shows on the mobile application